EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

 #.
 If the last option, **Corrected FRET**, is selected, *Deep-LASI* shows Accurate FRET efficiencies for each single-molecule trajectory in case the FRET correction factors have already been determined.
 Otherwise, the displayed FRET values between Accurate and Apparent FRET are identical.

 **Dropdown Menu Tools.** |br|
-The fourth dropdown menu *Tools* opens the subpanels for simulating single-molecule traces and training of neural networks.
+The fourth dropdown menu *Tools* opens the sub-panels for simulating single-molecule traces and training of neural networks.
 A detailed description of its functionalities, workflow, and usage is given in the :doc:`sim` Chapter.

 **Dropdown Menu Help.** |br|
 In the case of problems or errors, help can be found in the dropdown menu *Help*, which provides a direct link opening this Online documentation of *Deep-LASI*.